 opencast coal mining

 GCEL is shaping new coal policies of financial institutions across the globe.
-It currently lists over 1400 parent companies from the coal power, mining and services sector as well as all companies developing new coal assets.
+GCEL currently provides coal-related data for almost 3500 companies, comprised of about 1600 parent companies and their subsidiaries.
 GCEL covers the whole coal universe.

 Coal mining from above / Mark Agnor, Shutterstock